ManticoreGamesInc/platform-documentation/src/tutorials/creating_inventories.md

 end
 ```

-##### Created OnSlotPressed Function
+##### Created OnSlotPressedEvent Function

-Create a function called `OnSlotPressed`.
+Create a function called `OnSlotPressedEvent`.
 This function will handle the various conditions when the player moves around items.

 There are 3 conditions to be checked: